ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 - **Materials**:
     - StandardMaterial - 100% implemented :heavy_check_mark:
     - SolidColorMaterial - (using StandardEffect) - 100% implemented :heavy_check_mark:
-    - LineMaterial - Rendering colored lines with 1px line thikness.
+    - LineMaterial - Rendering colored lines with 1px line thickness.
 See comment with ThickLineEffect for more info.
     - PolyLineMaterial - Polylines are rendered as multiple individual lines.
 Because line thickness is limited to 1px, no mitered and beveled joints are required.
-    - PositionColoredLineMaterial - supported later
+    - PositionColoredLineMaterial - supported later :two:
     - VertexColorMaterial - planned for v1.0 :one:
     - PrimitiveIdMaterial - planned after v1.0 :one:
     - DepthOnlyMaterial - supported later :two: